 Broad-spectrum CBD products, on the other hand, are somewhere between CBD isolate and full-spectrum CBD.
 Like a full-spectrum product, all of the compounds in the plant remain in the extract, but the THC is removed completely.
 This means you benefit from the entourage effect with no risk of a psychoactive high.

 The Potential Therapeutic Applications Of CBD Products For Mind And Body

 CBD has been demonstrated to potentially treat many physical and mental health conditions.
+Instead of antidepressants, many people suffering from mental health issues consider CBD for treatment.
 These include: